AllStarLink/ASL3-Manual/docs/user-guide/troubleshooting.md

 ## Connectivity Troubleshooting
 The following troubleshooting steps can be used to check if your node has successfully registered to the AllStarLink network:

+* From your server console, run the `asl-node-auth-check` command which will do a comprehensive check of your node's configuration, reachability, and registration status.

 * Go to [https://www.allstarlink.org/nodelist](https://www.allstarlink.org/nodelist), put your node number in the Filter box and see if the system knows about your node.
 If it is registered, the background behind your node number should be green.

 * From the [Linux CLI](./passwords.md#linux-login) on your node, run `asl-node-lookup <node#>` with your node number, and see if the system returns a "SRV" record with a hostname and IAX port for your node, an "A" record showing your public IP address, and a "TXT" record, showing a valid and current registration record.